moveit/moveit.ros.org/documentation/source-code-api/index.markdown

 # Source Code

-MoveIt code is hosted on github in the [ros-planning organization](http://github.com/ros-planning) in the following repos:
+MoveIt code is hosted on GitHub in the [ros-planning organization](http://github.com/ros-planning) in the following repos:

 - [moveit](https://github.com/ros-planning/moveit) - Main repo of MoveIt, contains the following packages:
   - moveit - Metapackage